ChoquePumper/advent-of-code/README.md

 My Advent of Code solutions in lua.

-Run the programs with the input file as first argument.
+Run the programs with the lua standalone interpreter and pass the input file as the first argument.